How the Hormonal Effects of Modern Foods Are the Real Drivers of Obesity—not Gluttony and Sloth.

-That's the searing question that filmmakers tackle in a recent documentary entitled, Fed Up.
+That's the searing question that filmmakers tackle in the documentary entitled, Fed Up.

-During the film's limited release last May, my wife and I had the privilege of viewing it from the vantage point of soft reclining chairs in San Francisco’s Embarcadero Landmark Theater.
+During the film's limited release, my wife and I had the privilege of viewing it from the vantage point of soft reclining chairs in San Francisco’s Embarcadero Landmark Theater.
 The venue was small and posh.
 The movie was big and gritty.

 Fed Up debunks the myth that you can just exercise your way out of a bad diet.
 It convincingly demonstrates that this myth is nothing more than propaganda from Big Food to keep you buying into the American dream (come nightmare) of industrial farms, processed food, and sugar, sugar, sugar.